 I recently took a fabulous cruise with Norwegian to the Baltic Capitals and if you have followed my posts from the other ports, you will find this one much different.
-The last 4 port days were so magnificent but that ended for me when we arrived in Finland.
-I was sorely disappointed, other than getting that check for the “been there, done that” list.
-We were blessed with a beautiful sunshiny day though this was definitely the least interesting place on the cruise itinerary.
+The four cruise port days prior to Finland has been magnificent.
+That ended for me when we arrived in Finland.
+Other than checking Finland off of my travel bucket list, I was sorely disappointed.
+However, we were blessed with a sunshiny day, though this was definitely the least interesting stop on the cruise itinerary.

-The excursion we chose for Helsinki was labeled “Porvoo- Town and Country,” and with NCL, the price was $119.
-We boarded buses and took a ride to Savijarvi Mansion, a horse farm, where the owner of the property dating back three generations greeted us with personal stories and warmth.
-She was a great hostess and it was a privilege to see her home, the property, horse training facilities and breeding grounds, and sample some delicious Finnish goodies.
-Laid out on the table for our indulgence were berries, homemade caramel sauce, tea, coffee, and a beautiful white cake that was a local favorite, also favored by my friend Jo and I.
+We chose the Porvoo: Town and Countryland excursion with the cruise lines.
+The price was $119.
+Our tour group boarded buses and rode to the Savijarvi Mansion, a well-known horse farm.
+The friendly third generation farm owner greeted us with personal stories of the property and warmth.
+She was a lovely hostess.
+We considered it a privilege to be invited into her home, property, horse training facilities, and breeding grounds.
+Best of all, she had prepared a gorgeous spread of delicious Finnish goodies for us to sample.
+Laid out on the table for our indulgence were fresh berries, homemade caramel sauce (YUM!!), assorted teas, coffee, and a cake.
+We loved the pretty white cake, a favorite local recipe.

 Helsinki translates to “Daughter of the Baltic” and is the capital of Finland with a population shy of two million.
-It was founded by King Gustav Vasa of Sweden.
-The Finnish people thrive on the outdoor life, as much of their daily life is spent exercising, boating, and socializing.
-Produce is abundant and fishing is their main staple.
-October brings the herring market, a very popular event, where fishermen sell their foods and crafts.
+King Gustav Vasa of Sweden founded it.
+The Finnish people thrived on outdoor life.
+Much of their daily life was spent exercising, boating, and socializing.
+Produce was abundant and fishing was their main staple.
+October brought the herring market, a very popular event, where fishermen sell their foods and crafts.

 We drove to the 15th century Church of St. Sigfrid in Sipoo for a quick visit and photo opportunity.
-The inside of the church was rather minimal in decoration, but interesting enough, the roof was made of wooden panes painted with tar to weatherproof them.
+The inside of the church was minimal in decoration.
+Interesting enough, the roof was made of wooden panes painted with tar to weatherproof them.
 Some say the tar smell adds to the essence.
 We knew in advance the church would be closed, since our excursion was on Sunday.
-A few WWII grave markers can be found in the front of the church.
-Personally, I feel this stop could have been skipped or time better spent elsewhere.
+A few WWII grave markers were found in the front of the church.
+Personally, I felt this stop could have been skipped or our time better spent elsewhere.

-The highlight of the tour was to a picturesque countryside town called Porvoo, founded in 1346, and the second oldest town in Finland.
-The town is recognized as a favorite to artists.
-The Old Quarter’s cobblestone streets were lined with 16th century wooden houses, sprinkled with a few handicraft shops and restaurants, and the center of town is on top of a steep hillside.
-Porvoo Cathedral is one of the oldest churches in Helsinki, with parts dating to the 11th century.
-Due to the fact we were there on a Sunday before noon, most restaurants and shops were closed.
-I did find an adorable tea shop, Tee Ja Kahvihuone, on my way back to the bus, which was fashioned after a British tearoom, and had a wide array of drinks and pastries.
+The highlight of the day was a visit to the picturesque countryside town called Porvoo.
+The town, favored by many artists, was founded in 1346 and was the second oldest town in Finland.
+Its Old Quarter’s cobblestone streets were lined with 16th century wooden houses and sprinkled with handicraft shops and restaurants.
+The center of town was on top of a steep hillside.
+Porvoo Cathedral, one of the oldest churches in Helsinki, had parts that dated back to the 11th century.
+Due to the fact we were there on a Sunday morning, the restaurants and shops were closed.
+However, I did find Tee Ja Kahvihuone, an adorable teashop, on my way back to the bus.
+Tee Ja Kahvihuone was fashioned after a British tearoom and offered a wide array of drinks and pastries.
+They were scrumptious!

-Our last stop was to the Sibelius Monument, a unique piece of artwork, made of 600 organ pipes welded together.
-The monument is located in a busy and beautiful park.
-Traveling back through town to our ship, the guide pointed out a few sites and you were free to get off the bus downtown and find your own transportation back to the ship, which no one chose to do.
+Our last stop was to the Sibelius Monument.
+This unique piece of artwork, found in a beautiful park, was made of 600 organ pipes welded together.
+As we traveled back through town to our ship, the guide pointed out some points of interest.
+We were free to hop off the bus downtown but had to find our own transportation back to the ship, which no one chose to do.